What Does AI Mean for Organic Search?

 AI on Google is Still Evolving

-With all of these moving parts (AI Overviews, SGE, and AI Mode), it’s no wonder things feel a little confusing.
-Google’s AI strategy is still very much in progress, and chances are we’ll be updating this blog again soon as things continue to evolve
+Google’s AI strategy is still very much in progress, and chances are we’ll be updating this blog again soon as things continue to evolve.

 So… what can we do about this?

 We know that busy, proactive marketers like you are already thinking about how you can use this, and what it means for your organization.
 We’ve been thinking about this too.
-The good news is that some of the things you are already doing for SEO will help with this new discipline of Generative Engine Optimization, or “GEO”.
+The good news is that some of the things you are already doing for SEO will help with this new discipline.
+We are no longer just optimizing for search, we are optimizing for wherever your patrons are looking for answers: it’s Answer Engine Optimization, or AEO.

 Clarity is Key: Get Your Technical SEO Right